Seward Fishing: Alaska halibut fishing and Alaska salmon fishing in Resurrection Bay, Nuka bay, and Prince William Sound

 Lingcod can be caught and retained after July 1.
 Unless you buy the entire boat for an exclusive trip, we will not be targeting Lingcod directly on our mixed charters (mixed groups of anglers not all together); however, if you hook a legal-sized Lingcod while targeting Halibut or Salmon or Rockfish, you are welcome to retain it.

 The Lingcod population has been in a decline in the last few years.
 We are working to do our part to help the resource recover by easing off the direct targeting of this species until we see tsheirpe numbers rebound.

-Current fishing rules allow charter anglers in Southcentral Alaska to retain two Halibut per day, one of which can be of any size and the other no greater than 28 inches in length.
-There is also an annual limit of four Halibut.
-There is no retention of Halibut on Tuesdays and Wednesdays in the 2018 fishing season.
+Current fishing rules allow charter anglers in Southcentral Alaska to retain two Halibut per day, one of which can be of any size and the other no greater than 32 inches in length.
+There is no annual limit for Halibut.
+There is no retention of Halibut on (Wednesdays only) Wednesdays in the 2021 fishing season.

 Once all anglers catch their Halibut, we switch to light tackle to try our luck at mooching ("jigging") for Silver Salmon (Silvers start running about the first week of July through the end of August).
 If we are targeting King Salmon (May/June), we will be switching our gear over to start trolling.
 While we mooch for Silvers or troll for Kings, we often hook into various species of Rockfish.

 Platter/Combination/Multi-species trips, we work to target Halibut, Lingcod, Rockfish, and Salmon, contingent upon the availability of each species.Sound good?
 Reserve your Seward Alaska fishing charter now!